-Once we have examined the samples gained from the site investigation, we can then determine what types of foundations (shallow, deep, pile, pier, etc.) are recommended for the type of structure planned for that site.
+Once we have evaluated the samples gained from the site exploration, we can then recommend appropriate types of foundations (shallow, deep, pile, pier, etc.) for the type of structure planned for that site.

 Soils can change under the load of foundation structures.
 The total vertical displacement occurring at foundation level is known as settlement.
 The cause of foundation settlement can be attributed to changes in the soil for a variety of reasons.
 We perform tests and provide consulting to help our clients determine the root causes when settlements occur.